bharathi-tenneti/minio-mtc/README.md

 # Create migration plan
-Create migration plans by choosing which projects to move across target clusters.
+Create migration plans by choosing which projects to move across to target cluster.
 Keep in mind to have compatible storage classes for  PVCs across clusters.
 You can "stage" a migration, and the "cutover" applications from source cluster.
+_Note: If your moving your apps managed by ArgoCD, do not "Halt" these apps during migration from source cluster, as ArgoCD will constantly try to sync them up._

 [!image](images/mtc-plans.png)